 Soundcore V40i – Best Budget Option

-Another open-ear design, the Soundcore V40i offers a more affordable option for hikers and runners who want to stay aware of their surroundings without sacrificing sound quality.
+Another open-ear design, the Soundcore V40i, offers a more affordable option for hikers and trail runners who want to stay aware of their surroundings without sacrificing sound quality.
 Their lightweight design and flexible ear hooks provide a secure fit that doesn’t seal off your ears, making them ideal for mixed terrain and group outings.
-It’s kind of like setting a pair of bookshelf speakers right in from of your ear holes.
+It’s kind of like setting a pair of bookshelf speakers right in front of your ear holes.
 There’s no dedicated transparency mode—since they’re open by design—but they do keep you comfortably connected to your environment.

-Sound quality for the price is great–they produce a pretty “powerful sound” that’s surprising for an open-ear format.
+Sound quality for the price is great–they produce a pretty powerful sound that’s surprising for an open-ear format.
 Like other Soundcore models, they employ a hyper‑panned stereo effect—novel at first, potentially annoying, but ultimately forgettable once you get used to it.

 These are a great alternative for anyone who has sensitive ears, wants the added security of an ear-hook design, or just doesn’t want to drop Bose money on a pair of earbuds.
 They’re also IP55 rated, giving them better dust resistance than the Bose or Apple earbuds.